How and Where to Find Gold

 III.
 Prospecting Clues: Reading Nature's Signposts

-- Mineral associations: A range of minerals, depending on the environment.
-Mineral associations include: Quartz, Pyrite ("fool’s gold"), arsenopyrite, tellurides, copper, silver, and others.
+- Mineral associations: Quartz, Pyrite ("fool's gold"), arsenopyrite, tellurides, copper, silver

-- Ancient river terraces: Elevated "benches" indicate past flow paths / waterways where ancient placer deposit are formed.
+- Ancient river terraces: Elevated "benches" indicate past waterways

 Conclusion: The Alchemy of Geology